davisar-datasci-projects/Python-Projects/README.md

 # Python Projects

-This repository contains a collection of projects for Data Science and Machine Learning with Python.
+Repository containing portfolio of data science projects completed by me for self learning, and hobby purposes.

+The R portfolio is located https://github.com/ldavis-datasci-projects/R-Projects.git